Country Profile: Australia

 Government

-Australia operates as a federal parliamentary democracy under a constitutional monarchy, with King Charles III as the chief of state, represented by the Governor-General.
-The Parliament is bicameral, comprising the House of Representatives and the Senate.
-The legal system is based on common law, and citizens have universal suffrage at the age of 18.
+Australia operates as a federal parliamentary democracy under a constitutional monarchy, with Canberra as its capital.
+The political structure features a bicameral legislature comprised of the House of Representatives and the Senate.
+The country recognizes dual citizenship and practices universal suffrage at age 18.

-- 150 members in the House of Representatives, with a term of 3 years.
+- 150: Seats in the House of Representatives, with elections every 3 years.

 Military and Security